Hazelmx/FV-mapping/README.md

 Manually map each new product to the correct FV_dummy.

-Add these newly mapped products to the corresponding sheets in unique_products_all.xlsx.
+Add these newly mapped products to the corresponding sheets in unique_products_all.xlsx and create a list of products of dummies saved in products of dummies.xlsx

 Step 3: Automation

 Input files:

-unique_products_all.xlsx
+products of dummies.xlsxl.xlsx
-(Updated with newly mapped products from Step 2.)
+(Generated with newly mapped products from Step 2.)

-TRANSECTION DETAIL with dummy_new.xlsx
+TRANSECTION_DETAIL.xlsx

-(Generated in Step 1, with unmapped products temporarily set to FV_dummy=0.)
+(Latest transaction record file that requires FV_dummy mapping.)

 Output file: